balakg/balakg.github.io/index.md

 I have a broad range of research interests in computer vision and graphics.
 I am particularly interested nowadays in generative image models and their applications, mid-level vision/perception, algorithmic fairness, and medical applications.

 I received my PhD (2018) and Masters (2013) degrees from the EECS department at MIT under the supervision of John Guttag and Frédo Durand.
 I was also a postdoctoral researcher in Bill Freeman’s group at MIT from 2018-2020.

+---

+<h4><a name="prospective students"></a>prospective students</h4>

+I am currently looking for PhD students starting Fall 2021.
+To join the PhD program in Electrical and Computer Engineering, please visit https://ece.rice.edu/.
+The application deadline for Fall 2021 is December 31st.
+If you are interested in working with me please mention my name in your application.